LiptonB/LiptonB.github.io/_drafts/2016-07-14-csr-generation-templating.md

 given line should be placed under `[req]` or `[exts]`.
 This means that there are three template renderings, potentially accepting two different syntaxes.
-Even with the features of the formatter markup very limited, it would still be possible for a user to include data that would make it impossible to generate a certificate for them.
+Even with the features of the formatter markup very limited, it would still be possible for a user to accidentally or intentionally execute an injection attack that would make it impossible to generate a certificate for them.
 So, some kind of escaping is also needed, but it would be jinja2 template markup escaping, not HTML escaping.

 Example data rules: